amiehe-essomba/BlackMamba/PROJECT_DESCRIPTION.md

 ## CONCLUSION:

-Black Mamba is a powerful and flexible programming language for AI, ML, and DL applications.
+Black Mamba is a powerful, flexible and dynamic programming language for AI, ML, and DL applications.
 With its support for object-oriented programming, AI-specific constructs, easy-to-learn syntax, and fast execution, Black Mamba can help you develop applications faster and more efficiently than ever before.
 If you're looking for a new language for your next AI project, Black Mamba is definitely worth exploring.